MangelSpec/deadsignal-ue4ss-mods/README.md

 Free, open-source [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) Lua mods, tweaks, and fixes for the game **Dead Signal** (Steam, Unreal Engine 5.2, single-player horror).
-No anticheat, so these script mods are safe to use.

 **Included mods:**

-- **ShadowToggle** is an automatic shadow-quality toggle for Dead Signal.
-It auto-switches shadows on and off as you move, so the "Noir" shadow (the fast "is a killer here" tell) appears when you need it without opening the settings menu to change shadow quality every time.
+- **ShadowToggle** is an automatic shadow fix for Dead Signal.
+It switches shadow quality by room, keeping the "Noir" shadow tell visible where it matters without making you change the setting manually every time you move.
 - **FlashlightAlways** is a flashlight-from-start fix.
 It skips the mandatory flashlight pickup so your flashlight works from the first second of a new game.
-- **DoorCodeMemory** remembers the apartment door code and shows it in the corner while you are away from the computer, so you do not have to walk back to the desk (or a real notepad) to check it.
+- **DoorCodeMemory** is a simple quality-of-life memory helper.
+By default, it only remembers and displays a door code after you enter it correctly, proving you already know it.
+It gives no advance information; it just replaces writing the code on a real notepad or walking back to the computer to check it again.

 Each folder in this repo is one mod.
 Copy the ones you want into your game and enable them.